Protecting ecosystems – without having to wait for World Environment Day

 Farmlands

 Farmlands suffer from a lack of biodiversity, pesticides and toxic fertilizers, and erosion of soils by farming exploitation, among others.
-The introduction of more diversified crops and the use of ecological fertilisers and natural pest control is a way to restore these types of ecosystems.
+The introduction of more diversified crops and the use of ecologic fertilisers and natural pest control is a way to restore these types of ecosystems.
+Did you know that ladybirds are a natural solution for pest control?

 -